 There is no known benefit to greater flexibility, except for:

 In short, stretching appears to be good for … more stretching.
-Oh, and:
+Oh, and of course:

 Other interesting reading relevant to stretching: